 Essential Tools for Puff Pastry

-Equipping yourself with the right tools can streamline the process and improve results.
+Equipping yourself with the right tools ensures efficiency and precision in the puff pastry-making process.

 Must-Have Tools:

-• Rolling Pin: A heavy, smooth rolling pin ensures even thickness.
+- Rolling Pin: A sturdy, smooth rolling pin is essential for even dough thickness.

 Optional Tools:

-• Pastry Mat: Non-stick surface for rolling out dough.
+- Pastry Mat: Provides a non-stick surface for rolling out the dough.

-• Bench Scraper: Ideal for shaping and lifting dough.
+- Bench Scraper: Useful for shaping and lifting the dough.

-• Parchment Paper: Prevents sticking and simplifies cleanup.
+- Parchment Paper: Prevents sticking and facilitates easy cleanup.

 Preparing the Dough: The Détrempe